 Within these steps, implementation of rapid defibrillation requires consideration of the following key points for AED policies at your venue.

-All athletic trainers, coaches, administrators, school nurses, and physical education teachers have access to an AED on school property and at all school sanctioned athletic events/activities.
-Individuals should be provided annual training and certification in CPR and AED use.
+- Athletic trainers, coaches, administrators, school nurses, and physical education teachers should have access to an AED on school property and at all school athletic events/activities.
+These individuals should be provided annual training and certification in CPR and AED use.

-AED should be stored in a safe place and easily accessible.
-Institutions sponsoring athletic events should have an AED on site or access to one at each athletic venue for practices, games, or other athletic events.
+- AED is to be stored in a safe (protected from snow, rain, sun, etc.) and easily accessible place.
+Institutions that are sponsoring athletic events, should have an AED on site or access to one at each athletic venue to practices and games.

-AEDs should be inspected frequently to ensure proper working order.
-This includes making sure the batteries are charged, and wires and electrodes are in good condition.
+AEDs should be inspected frequently to ensure proper working order!!!

 - Abella BS, Aufderheide TP, Eigel B, et al. Reducing Barriers for Implementation of Bystander-Initiated Cardiopulmonary Resuscitation: A Scientific Statement from the American Heart Association for Healthcare Providers, Policymakers, and Community Leaders Regarding the Effectiveness of Cardiopulmonary Resuscitation.Circulation.
 2008;117:704-709.